 CIRES Graduate Student Research Award Program

 CIRES supports a Graduate Student Research Award program to promote student scholarship and research excellence.
 The goal of the program is to recognize the scholarship and merit of CIRES' outstanding graduate students.
 Any current Ph.D. student that is formally supervised by a CIRES Fellow or CIRES Researcher is eligible for this one-time award opportunity.
 Prospective graduate students are not eligible to apply.
-2017 Applications will be accepted until February 24, 2017
+The 2023 competition opens January 27, 2023.
+Applications are due February 20, 2023.

-Any current PhD student that is enrolled in a University of Colorado Boulder Graduate Program and is supervised by a CIRES Fellow or CIRES Researcher is eligible to apply.
+Any current PhD student enrolled in a University of Colorado Boulder Graduate Program and supervised by a CIRES Fellow or CIRES Researcher is eligible to apply.

 Candidates are required to submit the following materials: